 Steve Balboni: 36 Home Runs in 1985

-When looking at his monthly split, it looked like he had two different seasons in the power department.
+When looking at his monthly split, it appeared as though he had two different seasons in the power department.
 By the end of June, Balboni had 13 homers for Kansas City.
-Nothing to scoff at, but it also didn’t seem like he was destined to flit with the 40-homer plateau, either.
+Nothing to scoff at, but it also didn’t seem like he was destined to flit with the 40-homer plateau.
 From the beginning of July through the end of the year, he caught fire and slugged 23 homers as the Royals prepared for their World Series run.

 Balboni didn’t even record an extra-base hit during his postseason career (1984 and 1985 with KC), but he did slash .320/.433/.320 in the 1985 World Series.
 It’s pretty awesome when you can break the franchise’s single-season home run record and win a title in the same year, right?
 Right.